juhp/fbrnch/README.md

 ```
 $ fbrnch parallel --sidetag rawhide pkg-x pkg-y pkg-z pkg-xy pkg-xy-z
 ```
-builds a list of packages in a sidetag (generating it if needed) in parallel ordered by build dependencies.
+builds a list of packages in a sidetag (generating it if no sidetags exist) in parallel ordered by build dependencies.

-When building for a branch, merging from newer branch will be offered unless using `--no-merge`
+When building for a branch, merging from the next newer branch will be offered unless using `--no-merge`
-(though you may prefer to run `fbrnch merge <branch> ...` first instead).
+(then you may prefer to run `fbrnch merge <branch> ...` first instead).

 Except for rawhide using a --sidetag or --target is required.
 If you have more than one active sidetag for a branch, you can select one using `--target`.
+They can be listed with `fbrnch sidetags`.

 After parallel building you can create a Bodhi update from the sidetag.